Compromise of Caspe: Aftermath

 Initially James II of Urgell accepted the sentence and even swore allegiance to the new king, but he revolted in May 1413.
 However, he was unsuccessful to mobilize more nobles after two years of fights and battles.
 There were some uprisings in support of James in Valencia and Catalonia and James himself lead sorties out from his domain in Urgell.
 James's supporters were defeated in battle on 25 June 1413 outside of Lleida.
 Antón de Luna enlisted the support of Gascon and English troops who invaded at Jaca, but they were defeated on 10 July 1413 before he was able to join James's army.

 In August, Ferdinand began the siege of Balaguer.
 Meanwhile, Antón de Luna had organized defenses in Huesca; however, the Castle of Montearagón was taken on 11 August, and he and his troops fled to Loarre Castle.
 Finally, in October 1413 James surrendered at his city: Balaguer.
 The following January, Loarre Castle fell, and the rebellion was over.
 The County of Urgell was dissolved in 1413 and the area came under the royal domain of the county of Barcelona, but was shared out among the Trastámara's supporters.

 With the selection of a younger prince of the Castilian Royal House of Trastámara, the Aragonese Crown became increasingly drawn into the sphere of influence of the more powerful Castile.
-About 50 years after the Compromise, with the marriage of Ferdinand I's grandson Ferdinand II to Queen Isabella of Castile, Aragon became the junior partner in a dynastic union that would become the modern Spanish state.
+About 50 years after the Compromise, with the marriage of Ferdinand I's grandson Ferdinand II to Queen Isabella I of Castile, Aragon became the junior partner in a dynastic union that would become the modern Spanish state.